 What I am trying to say is that it amazes me how fantastic mashed potatoes are with basically 1 major ingredient: potatoes.
 Granted in this recipe Mashed Potatoes with Mascarpone, I have added a little bit of mascarpone, just to enrich the already addictive flavor.
 Even without the mascarpone, mashed potatoes are divine.

-In order to make perfect mashed potatoes:
+Let’s make perfect mashed potatoes:

 - Use the right potatoes; Russet of Yukon Gold.
 My preference is Russet, in case you’re wondering.